Erkkapekka/Homework5CNN/README.md

 # Homework 5 - Machine Learning

-This repository contains how Group59 solved the hw5 problem with retraining MobileNet V1.
+This repository contains Group59 solution to the Homework5 problem.
+The solution is based on retraining the MobilenetV1.

 Operating system and software:

-The operating system used in this homework was the MacOS Mojave v.10.14 and the Python v.3.7
+The operating system used MacOS Mojave version 10.14 and the Python version 3.7

 ## 0. Initialization

+In this exersice we used the Kaggle Fruits-360 dataset.
+The dataset was alreaydy split to Test and Training set.
+The training set is in the folder dataset and the test set in folder Test.
+We erased the specific fruits from the sets that we were not suppose to used.

+The folders contains alreaydy the model, bottleneck files, the label file and the graph file.
+Delete those files before retraining.

 ## 1. Retrain a model using a pre-trained MobileNet V1

-To retrain model we used the retrain.py program.
+We retrained the pre-trained MobileNet V1 with new data and different input and output layers.
+To retrain the model we used the retrain.py program.

 ### The parameters:

 Image size = input layers

 Architecture = the version + input layers

 How many learning steps = Epochs

 Learning rate

 Code below uses architecture mobilenetv1 version 1.0 with 224 input layers on the web, epochs = 3000 and learning rate = 0.001